cyberglot/wenkokke.github.io/drafts/2020-12-24-a-tale-of-three-constructed-languages.md

 Clearly, *-buz* means “bush” or “tree”, and they’re all clustered together because trees and bushes are all at approximately the same level in Hildegard’s hierarchy of the holy.
 In fact, @Higley2007 finds a bunch more suffixes and compound words, such as *phazur*, “grandfather”, and *kulzphazur*, “ancestor”.

 Hildegard also introduced a script, *Litteræ Ignotæ*, printed in the Riesencodex (fol.
 464^a^).
+When I saw that script, my first thought was “I *have to* make a font for this!”, but fortunately, someone had already done that for me!
 Unfortunately, there are no surviving texts which use it, but I’ve rendered “O orzchis Ecclesia” in Litteræ Ignotæ below:

 ::: {.font-litterae-ignotae .x-large}
 > O [orzchis]{.lingua-ignota-highlight} Ecclesia, armis divinis praecincta, et hyacinto ornata, tu es [caldemia]{.lingua-ignota-highlight} stigmatum [loifolum]{.lingua-ignota-highlight} et urbs scienciarum.
 O, o tu es etiam [crizanta]{.lingua-ignota-highlight} in alto sono, et es [chorzta]{.lingua-ignota-highlight} gemma.
 :::

-When I saw Litteræ Ignotæ, my first thought was “I *have to* make a font for this!”, but fortunately, someone had already done that for me!
+While researching Lingua Ignota, I came across [the music of Kristin Hayter *a.k.a.* Lingua Ignota][lingua-ignota], who took her stage name from Hildegard’s unknown language.
+It’s fantastic!
+Give it a listen!

 ::: {.font-litterae-ignotae .xxx-large}
 Lingae Ignotae bizimonza est.